New 52 Early Years

 Duke Thomas – born around 2002

-6. [6]COLLIN COLSHER: In regard to the use of specific dates or months on the New 52 timeline: Unfortunately, moving forward (and is the case with this very example from Batman: The Dark Knight Vol. 2 #0), some specific dates and months listed on this chronology won’t be taken by information given by writers and editors.
+6. [6]COLLIN COLSHER: In regard to the use of specific dates or months on the New 52 timeline: Unfortunately, moving forward (and is the case with this very example from Batman: The Dark Knight Vol. 2 #0), some specific dates and months listed in these annals won’t be taken by information given by writers and editors.
 Usually, if something has a specific month listed beside it and does not have a “reason why” listed along with it, it has to do with its chrono-spatial relationship with other stories (which may give much more detailed information).
 However, no matter what, there is always a reasoning behind an attachment of a precise month to a story.
 The process of timeline-building is very exhaustive.
 Obviously, topical references and editorial notes are taken into account, but so are in-story clues and dialog as well.
 Once I have a bunch of items placed, I cross-check each story with every other story on my timeline to make sure that they aren’t contradicting each other.

 7. [7]COLLIN COLSHER: As referenced in James Tynion IV’s Justice League Vol. 4 #22, Barbatos (along with Perpetua, Monitor Mar Novu, Anti-Monitor Mobius, and World Forger Alpheus) have lived through all of DC’s reboots.
 Thus, due to his existence on an untouchable cosmic plane, the same incarnation of Barbatos has been around since the beginning of everything.